Prostate Cancer: Glossary

 Prostate cancer: the most common form of cancer in American men and the second leading cause of cancer death in men.
 Cells in the body normally divide (reproduce) only when new cells are needed.
 Sometimes, cells will divide for no reason, creating a mass of tissue called a tumor.
 Tumors can be benign (noncancerous) or malignant (cancerous).
 Prostate cancer is a malignant tumor.

 Prostate enlargement: See benign prostatic hyperplasia (BPH).

-Prostate-specific antigen (PSA): a blood test used to detect elevated levels of this protein, produced by the prostate, which can indicate prostate cancer or other prostate diseases
+Prostate-specific antigen (PSA): a protein produced by the prostate.
+Higher levels of PSA, found during PSA testing, can indicate prostate cancer or other prostate diseases.

 Prostate massage: during a digital rectal examination, the doctor may massage, or "strip," the prostate to force prostatic fluid out of the gland and into the urethra.
 This fluid sample is then examined under a microscope for signs of inflammation and infection.

-Prostatitis, Acute: a sudden bacterial infection of the prostate gland characterized by inflammation of the prostate is called acute bacterial or infectious prostatitis.
-Acute bacterial prostatitis requires prompt treatment to prevent other health problems.
-Chronic (long-lasting) prostatitis is the most common form of this disease, usually caused by bacteria (see also: Chronic Prostatitis).
+Prostatitis, acute: a sudden bacterial infection of the prostate gland marked by inflammation of the prostate.
+Acute bacterial prostatitis must be treated immediately in order to prevent other health problems. (see also: Chronic Prostatitis).

 Prostatodynia: pain in the prostate

 Radiation therapy: a form of cancer treatment that uses high levels of radiation energy to kill cancer cells or keep them from growing and dividing, while minimizing damage to healthy cells